 Visiting international students should use the following information to determine their immigration status.
 After determining your immigration status, please refer to the How to Register page for step-by-step instructions on how to register for Summer Term courses at Boston University.

 F-1 Student Status

-To study full-time at Boston University during the summer, you must have an F-1 student visa.
+To study full-time at Boston University during the summer, you must be in F-1 student status.
 Full-time enrollment is defined as registration for a minimum of 8 credits in one summer session or 12 credits over both sessions.

 If you do not currently have an F-1 student visa, you can apply for one.
 In order to apply for an F-1 visa to the U.S., you must first obtain an I-20 form from Boston University.
 Please refer to Section A on the How to Register page for information on obtaining an I-20 from Boston University.

 If you are a current F-1 student whose active I-20 will expire or whose college/university program will end before enrolling in Summer Term, you must obtain an I-20 from Boston University for summer study.

 You may not study full time while in the U.S. in a visitor immigration classification if your main purpose for traveling to the U.S. is to study at Boston University for the summer.
 If your main purpose for being in the country is travel or tourism, you may take a maximum of one course at Boston University during each summer session.
 Please refer to Section C on the How to Register page.
 Please note that it is recommended that all students study full-time and do so under the F-1 student status.

 Other Visa Statuses (For example, J-1, J-2, H-1B, H-4)